Ramgree/sysmod2020/Ida_Maria_Orula/week_6.md

 * **Group 14: CON** <br>
 Nice discussion about space and time efficiency.<br>

 * Our team also made a video this week.
 We followed the same logic as previously: I did the introduction and the rest of the team divided arguments among themselves.
 Jekaterina did the final video montage.
+The video itself can be found [here.](https://www.youtube.com/watch?v=Zka4_txGkE8)

 ### Tasks during the lecture on 13.10